Philippines CR1 and IR1 Spouse Visa Guide

 The petition package is mailed to USCIS.

-After initial sorting then the applications are assigned and forwarded to one
+After initial sorting then the applications are assigned and forwarded to one of six USCIS service centers that are scattered throughout the USA.

 At the destination USCIS service center your case is reviewed and processed.